 You can see our other Nightmare on Elm Street lists here.
 Today, it’s time for Wes Craven’s New Nightmare (1994), aka, the very meta one which no one saw but totally should have because it’s awesome

 New Line genuinely meant for Freddy’s Dead to be it for the Elm Street franchise.
-They just didn’t know at the time that they were going to get Wes Craven to come back.
-What he gave them was something ahead of its time, a meta-cinematic Nightmare on Elm Street movie which was quite literally about the Nightmare on Elm Street movies.
-It pre-dated Kevin Williamson’s meta-cinematic masterpiece Scream by 2 years:
+They held a mock funeral and everything.
+They just didn’t know at the time they were going to get Wes Craven to come back.
+What he gave them was something ahead of its time: a meta-cinematic Nightmare on Elm Street movie which was quite literally about the Nightmare on Elm Street movies.
+It pre-dated Kevin Williamson’s meta-cinematic masterpiece Scream by 2 years, and could be said to be Wes Craven’s trial run for how to do this whole meta thing:

 From this point forward, unless otherwise noted all quotes come from Never Sleep Again: The Elm Street Legacy.